confluentinc/cp-ansible/UNPRIVILEGED_INSTALL.md

 ## Pre-requisites on the target hosts

+Prior to running `cp-ansible`, the following resources must be created on the system by the system administrator or the team preparing the base VMs.

 ### Packages
 The following software is necessary on the target host:
 - git
 - python3 (3.5 or higher)
 - ansible (2.9 or higher)
-- java (version as required by the Confluent platform, 8 or 11)
+- java (version 8 or 11 as required by the Confluent platform, see https://docs.confluent.io/platform/current/installation/versions-interoperability.html#java)
 - unzip
 - openssl

 ### Users and Paths

-Prior to running `cp-ansible`, the following resources must be created on the system by the system administrator.
 These resources (users, groups, folders) are not privileged.

 --> Replace `acme` below with the appropriate client name or the name of your project.